alfredholmes/TeXNotes/README.md

-# LaTeX-Zettel - Zettelkasten for mathematics.
+# LaTeX-Zettel - Zettelkasten for Mathematics.
 Zettelkasten or Slip box with notes written in LaTeX.

 ### Why Do This?